decaporg/decap-cms/website/content/docs/gitlab-backend.md

 group: backends
 weight: 20
 ---
 For repositories stored on GitLab, the `gitlab` backend allows CMS users to log in directly with their GitLab account.
 Note that all users must have push access to your content repository for this to work.

-In particular, all users must be able to make commits to the configured branch (`master` by default), which typically requires `maintainer` permissions in GitLab (since `master` is a [protected branch](https://docs.gitlab.com/ee/user/project/protected_branches.html) by default).
+**Note:** GitLab default branch is protected by default, thus typically requires `maintainer` permissions in order for users to have push access.

 The GitLab API allows for two types of OAuth2 flows: